-Looking for a classic recipe?
+Still looking for a classic recipe?
 Check out my Easy Philly Cheesesteak!
+I mean…sometimes you just have to have bread, right?

 Best Cut of Beef to Use for Philly Cheesesteak Stuffed Peppers

 Ribeye is always amazing.
 It’s perfectly marbled and packs a ton of beef-y flavor.
-Amongst philly cheesesteak enthusiasts, ribeye is considered the most authentic cut to use for this beloved street food.
-However, it is quite expensive.
+Amongst Philly cheesesteak enthusiasts, ribeye is considered the most authentic cut to use for this beloved street food.
+However, it is quite expensive a cut.
 If you are trying to be a bit more thrifty, opt for skirt steak.
 It’s easier on the wallet and perfect for pan-frying.
 You could also use top sirloin.

 How to Cut Beef for Philly Cheesesteak Stuffed Peppers